corbado/example-passkeys-nodejs/README.md

 # Node.js (Express) Passkey Example App

-This is a sample implementation of frontend and backend where the Corbado Node.js SDK and Web-js components are integrated.
+This is a sample implementation of frontend and backend where the Corbado Node.js SDK and Web-js components are integrated in an Express application.
-We'll use a MySQL database to store our own user data and hook it up with Corbado.

 ## 1. File structure

 ```
 ├── ...
 ├── .env                        # Environment variables for the application
-├── config
-│   └── config.js               # Configuration file for the MySQL database
-├── models
-│   └── index.ts                # Defines user model
 ├── src
 │   ├── app.ts                  # Application Entrypoint
 │   ├── routes.ts               # Defines our routes